spham395/05-Python-Programming/chapter2/dictionaries.md

 ---

-# Lab 2G
+### Lab 2G

 ---

-Create a program that takes input of a group of students' names and grades... then sorts them based on highest to lowest.
-Hint: Use Dictionaries!
+Create a program that takes input of a group of students' names and grades... then sorts them based on highest to lowest grade.
+Then calculate and print the averagefor the class. \(Hint: Use Dictionaries!\)

-**BONUS: **Calculate the average for the class.